-Clinton, Arkansas: Natural Bridge of ArkansasYou're allowed to look at this bridge -- which is a slab of stone, not an eroded archway -- but you can't drive or walk across it.
+Clinton, Arkansas: Natural Bridge of ArkansasOn private property, you're allowed to look at this 120-ft. long bridge -- which is a slab of sandstone, not an eroded archway -- but you can't drive or walk across it.
 "Natural" doesn't mean trustworthy.

 - From south, drive north on US 65 roughly 3.5 miles from where it splits from Hwy 9 in Clinton.
 Turn east onto Natural Bridge Rd and drive one mile.
 From the north, the turnoff from US 65 onto Natural Bridge Rd is 15.5 miles south of intersection of Hwy 66 in Leslie.